Faculty and Staff

 Advising Services Coordinator

-Samantha earned her Bachelor of Science in Psychology from Boise State and has since begun working for the Department of Psychological Science as a full-time academic advisor and coordinator of the department’s advising services.
+Samantha earned her Bachelor of Science in Psychology from Boise State in 2022 and began working for the Department of Psychological Science as a full-time academic advisor and coordinator of the department’s advising services.
 Samantha is passionate about helping students and connecting them with resources to help them succeed.
-In her spare time, you can find Samantha exercising, painting, spending time with friends, or eating Mexican food.
+In her spare time, you can find Samantha exercising, working on an art project, spending time with friends, or eating Mexican food.

 Reach out to Samantha with any questions about degree planning, academic advising, or opportunities available for Psychology majors.